ManiViswanth/watson-assistant-for-java/README.md

 You can easily develop a chat bot that supports multiple users and easily be integrated with chat front end such as slack.

-Even when accessing v1 api, access using user name and password(ver.2017-02-07's approach) will be deprecated and changed to access using apikey(ver.2018-07-10's approach).

-Therefore, this library also supports access using apikey.

 It is licensed under [MIT](https://opensource.org/licenses/MIT).

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.riversun/wcs/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.riversun/wcs)

 # Quick Start

-## Example:Supported NEW API(2018-07-10)
+## Example:Supported NEW API (version.2018-07-10) approach of V1 API

+Even when accessing v1 api, access using user name and password(ver.2017-02-07's approach) will be deprecated and changed to access using apikey(ver.2018-07-10's approach).

+Therefore, this library also supports access using apikey.

 ```java
 package com.example;